Girls on Top (British TV series): Cast and characters

 Many of the guest stars were fellow members of the Royal Shakespeare Company enlisted by Wax.
 Wax wanted to write a guest part for Ian McKellen, but it never happened.

+Production

+Early in 1982, French and Saunders met Ruby Wax, and the three began to work on an idea for a television show based around their stage personas.
+Needing a fourth lead, Lenny Henry suggested Tracey Ullman.
+ITV's midlands franchise holder, Central Independent Television, commissioned a pilot, under the title "Four F’s to Share", which was made over the summer of 1983.
+Central Independent Television commissioned thirteen episodes to go into production in April 1984.
+Production fell victim to industrial action, and in January 1985, went into production with a rewritten "Four F’s to Share" as "Four-Play".
+Ben Elton was the script editor.

+Scripts were written Ruby Wax's flat in Holland Park, by Dawn French, Jennifer Saunders and Ruby Wax.

+In January 1985, location night scenes were filmed in Nottingham.

+During the second series a tie-in paperback, written by the cast, was published by HarperCollins.

 Music

 The theme tune, like the series' score, was written and performed by Glenn Tilbrook and Chris Difford of the band Squeeze.
 Originally, the opening theme was sung by the cast (minus Greenwood).
 Three episodes of series one added an introductory verse sung by Ullman over the end credits.
 From the second episode of the second series, the opening theme was instead sung by Tilbrook.

 Episodes

 The transmission dates reflect those in the London ITV region.
 The first series aired on Wednesdays at 8:30pm, while the second series aired on Thursdays at 9pm.

+Girls on Top, seen on ITV from 1985 to 1986, was never broadcast in the United States.